Mariners bats can’t take advantage and bullpen can’t hold on in extra-innings loss to Yankees

 Again the bullpen couldn’t hold the lead as Erik Swanson gave up a bloop two-out single to Stanton that tied the game at 2-2.

-If there is any solace in the loss, it’s the hope that Marco Gonzales has refound the pitcher that was so consistently good in 2019 and 2020.
+If there were any solace in the loss, it’s the hope that Marco Gonzales has found the pitcher that was so consistently good in 2019 and 2020.

 Gonzales delivered his best outing of the season on baseball’s biggest stage and a boisterous crowd of 43,180 in attendance.
 Given the smallest amount of run support possible in the sixth inning, which was still better than the no-run support that he had in the first five innings, the leader of the Mariners pitching staff kept the hulking homer-hitting Yankees lineup in check.